hafiz1574/Exporium-store/README.md

 ### Frontend API configuration

 - `scripts/config.js` sets the public API base (`https://exporium-store.onrender.com` in production) and the local storage keys used for auth tokens/profile data.
 Update `apiBaseUrl` if you deploy the backend elsewhere.
-- `auth.html` now posts directly to `/api/auth/login` and stores the returned JWT client-side so subsequent fetch calls (or the upcoming admin UI) automatically include the `Authorization` header.
+- `auth.html` now posts directly to `/api/auth/register` + `/api/auth/login` and stores the returned JWT client-side so subsequent fetch calls (or the admin UI) automatically include the `Authorization` header.
 - The header’s user menu reflects the stored session and surfaces a Sign out action that clears the local token/profile.

 ### Admin dashboard